saturnn44/safemax/README.md

 Added: -

-I do not take any right for MAX messenger from it's original authors/developers.
+I do not take any right for MAX messenger from it's authors/developers.

 Guide: install the APK on your device.